TKForgeron/INFOMSWA/README.md

         - EventStore
         - Routes
         - PassengerBillsDB
-    2. For each of the Serviceses, add your username and password in the application.properties file in the corresponding microservice.
+    2. For each of the Services, add your username and password in the application.properties file in the corresponding microservice.

+## Eavesdropping
 To get all accounts: GET http://localhost:7100/accounts To get all eventstores: GET http://localhost:7200/eventstores

+## Happy path
 For checking in and out, and calculating the price afterwards:
     1. Start:
         - NFC Reader